Home About George Tours Speaking Media Book Now

 Cultural Heritage Tours

-For those looking to explore roots beyond American soil, George Shinhoster Experience offers curated heritage tours to West Africa.
+For those looking to explore roots beyond American soil, The George Shinhoster Experience offers curated heritage tours to West Africa.

 Experience the profound history of the transatlantic slave trade and the vibrant modern culture of Ghana.